 Laser Parking Assists

 Either way, never look directly at the laser beam – which is good advice for any situation, actually.

 Parking Targets or Mats

 They come in two main designs.
 A parking block is like a smaller version of the concrete stops you see in most parking lots.

 The Parking Target blocks come in both 18″ and 24″ lengths.
 Both attach to your garage floor with adhesive tape.

-One of the drawbacks to painting your garage floor with acrylic or latex paint is that the heat from the tires can cause the paint to crack and peel off your floor.
+One of the drawbacks to painting your garage floor with acrylic or latex paint is that hot tires can cause the paint to crack and peel off.

-Wall bumpers aren’t necessarily a garage parking aid, but a way to cushion the blow when you make a mistake.
+Wall bumpers aren’t necessarily a garage parking aid but a way to cushion the blow when you make a mistake.

 Wall bumpers act as a cushion to prevent damage to your car if you open your door into yo garage wall.